jimshowalter/architecture-enforcer/README.md

 A class in a component can refer to one or more classes in another component, and/or in the same component.

-Intra-component references are ignored.

-Inter-component references are allowed, so long as the referring component is in a layer higher than the referred-to component.
+The tool classifies references into one of three buckets:

+* INTRA.
+Intra-component.
+Always legal.

+* LEGAL.
+Inter-component.
+Legal because dependency is from higher layer to lower layer.

-Inter-component references that refer to components in higher layers, or in the same layer, are illegal (note that this means circular references among components are illegal).
-Those are the references this tool detects and reports.
+* ILLEGAL: Inter-component.
+Illegal because dependency is "sideways" (between components in same layer), or from lower layer to higher layer.
+(Note that this means circular references among components are illegal, even in the same layer.)

 In a sense, the entire point of this tool is to be able to implement these three functions: